loftytopping/PyBox/README.md

  - [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html?highlight=process)

 #### Compiler suites
-- [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants included in folders named 'f2py'.
-I have not yet tested PyBox using proprietary compilers.
+- [gfortran compiler](https://gcc.gnu.org/wiki/openmp).
+The current version provides an option to use OpenMP.
+However, this is not yet optimised and the default is to not use OpenMP but retain the flags in the relevant parsing routines in-line with a future release.
+If you would like to exploit multicore capabilities of your system, please check status of this development in the project wiki.
+Also, I have not yet tested PyBox using proprietary compilers.

 ### Conda <a name="Conda"></a>